Last Updated on August 9, 2024

 • Complete basic computations

 Users will become familiar with more complex formulas, Pivot Tables, VLookup, and date functions as their training progresses to the intermediate.
-The most advanced users will know how to manage and organize large amounts of data quickly, create comprehensive graphs and tables, or even conduct automation processes for everyday tasks.
+The most advanced Excel users will know how to manage and organize large amounts of data quickly, create comprehensive graphs and tables, or even conduct automation processes for everyday tasks.

 To get started on your training or training for your organization, contact ONLC today for more information!